tanagumo/iam-action-catalog/README.md

 * --output-structure list|dict: Controls output format (default: list)
 * --exclude-aws-managed Exclude AWS managed policies (arn:aws:iam::aws:policy/...) from the results
 * --aws-profile or --aws-access-key-id / --aws-secret-access-key: Credential injection
+* --mark-arn: Mask AWS account ID in all ARNs shown in the output (e.g., '123456789012' → '1234xxxxxxxx')

+Note: The `--arn` option accepts either a full ARN (e.g., `arn:aws:iam::123456789012:role/MyRole`) or a short form like `role/MyRole`.
+When using the short form, you must set the `AWS_ACCOUNT_ID` environment variable.

 ---